Stuycs-K/final-project-10-rojas-cessan-walkupj/WORKLOG.md

 - Background Music and sound effects
 ### II.
 Broken Features/Bugs
 - You can add new blocks from preset blocks, though you aren't supposed to
+- Due to the the music and sound effects, the game can take a while to load depending on WiFi connection
 ### III.
 Content resources you used that you found helpful
 - Minecraft
 - FRAMED Collection